 Rekt, an intentional misspelling of “wrecked,” is a slang term used in crypto to describe an investor’s portfolio or investment getting handily defeated.
 It’s used sensationally on social media to alert overleveraged positions being liquidated causing massive financial losses.

 Used in a sentence: “After the price of XRP fell, my position was rekt.”

-Satoshis, commonly abbreviated as “sats,” are the smallest unit of Bitcoin, the preeminent cryptocurrency.
+Satoshis, commonly abbreviated as “sats,” are the smallest unit of Bitcoin — 0.00000001 BTC, to be precise.
 Named after the credited creator of Bitcoin, a developer named Satoshi Nakamoto (which may actually be a pseudonym for a group of people), one satoshi is equivalent to 100 millionth of a Bitcoin.

 Because Bitcoin is easily divisible and constantly transacted in fractional amounts, being able to denominate arbitrary fractions of a Bitcoin is essential.
 This is especially important since the Bitcoin price has risen precipitously over its decade-old existence, making it much more expensive for new investors to buy one whole Bitcoin.